-Thinking about private health cover but worried about the price?
+Need private health insurance but worried about the cost?
 Find out what you'll be paying for health insurance.

-We thought we'd take some of the guess work out of the process.
-We compared 19,194 open private health insurance policies from each of the 35 funds in Australia listed on PrivateHealth.gov.au to find out which fund offered the cheapest policy, the most expensive, and the average cost in each state.
+The cost of private health insurance in Australia varies depending on a variety of factors.
+From where you live to level of cover you need.
+However, finder.com.au compared range of open private health insurance policies from 30+ funds in Australia listed on PrivateHealth.gov.au to find out which fund offered the cheapest policy, the most expensive policy and the average cost of cover in each state.

-Compare policies and receive quotes from all 35 Australian health funds for 2017
+Compare policies and quotes from over 30 Australian health funds

 Standing out isn't always a good thing.
 One policy that jumped out was the Ultra Health Cover SPFWAC from Medibank in Victoria, which cost a staggering $1,152.75 per month for a single person.
 HBF came in a close second with its Ultimate with GapSaver $1200, which if you lived in Western Australia would set you back $1,132.90 per month.